lobster-dao/overview/README.md

 If you don’t qualify as either one of the people above - there is no other way to get it.
 There is no sale, muh friend allocation, or whatever. *Are you still not a lobster?
 NGMI!*

-Here is the link to the distribution sheet related to which members got how much: IPFS [link 1](https://bafybeif2y2qnpom4bett5jnplgjlglfjgpjye6hupxefjbsrgviqciwe2q.ipfs.infura-ipfs.io/) and [link 2](https://bafybeiflgdig3mkoce5xd6uje7tgaejt2shwgoowwatzyxvepdynfh2oym.ipfs.infura-ipfs.io/) or if it dies, [here](https://docs.google.com/spreadsheets/d/1vjGXNyAMmudhZ6R7_qAPPs7RgES5DbMiiSAoeMnngw4/edit?usp=sharing) is the google link which might also die after some time, or you can use the [perma-pdf](https://arweave.net/e1Iqreo9B0U-H5IgCiF_AE7Mm7dSKGG0IeHqBu-hCyc) (living on Arweave's permaweb).
+Here is the link to the distribution sheet related to which members got how much: IPFS [link 1](https://bafybeif2y2qnpom4bett5jnplgjlglfjgpjye6hupxefjbsrgviqciwe2q.ipfs.infura-ipfs.io/) and [link 2](https://bafybeiflgdig3mkoce5xd6uje7tgaejt2shwgoowwatzyxvepdynfh2oym.ipfs.infura-ipfs.io/) or if it dies, [here](https://docs.google.com/spreadsheets/d/1vjGXNyAMmudhZ6R7_qAPPs7RgES5DbMiiSAoeMnngw4/edit?usp=sharing) is the google link which might also die after some time.
 With using this [link](https://telegra.ph/How-to-find-yourself-in-the-table-quickly-and-find-out-if-I-am-deserving-the-NFT-09-19) you can see how to check if you are eligible for a drop and get your Telegram ID.

 ## How will the process work?

 1. The distribution and the model [were discussed](https://lobsters.substack.com/p/lobsterdao-nft-3-propuesta-publica) openly for weeks, nothing was gated.
 The collection was technically prepared by a few amazing contributors, thanks to them.
 2. When the [telegram bot](https://t.me/blockchain_lobsters/878) is up, you need to submit your address to the bot (see more in privacy notice at the bottom) within the time specified.
 If you miss the slot, you are ngmi, that’s over then.
-All the pieces which are not claimed will go to DAO.
+All the pieces which are not claimed will go to DAO. *Update 08.10: about 1250 people mamaged to register with the bot, and about 10 messaged in time to get added manually.
+That's about 35% of people representing over 50% of the supply.*
 3. A merkle tree and root are generated and then uploaded into the contract.
 Once the contract is up, you will be able to use that address and claim it on UI which will match it with the merkle.
-At this point, you will just have an NFT unique token but no image to be seen.
+At this point, you will just have an NFT unique token but no image to be seen, nothing yet.
-4. Once the time is up, the Contract Owner [multisig](https://twitter.com/10b57e6da0/status/1441728628824346624) will generate the seed based on Chainlink VRF which then matches the path to IPFS storage where the collection was pre-uploaded.
+4. After a few days, the Contract Owner [multisig](https://twitter.com/10b57e6da0/status/1441728628824346624) will generate the seed based on Chainlink VRF which then matches the path to IPFS storage where the collection was pre-uploaded.
 This way, developers promise randomization of the loot box concept will be fully transparent!
-Which is cool.
+Which is cool because it's like a reveal ceremony.
+After the seed is generated, people can technically know what piece they got attributed.
 5. Then the tokenURI changes to the right path as assigned everywhere, and the collection is considered deployed.
 The bot and its database are promised to be deleted, and the work is done.
-Somebody should make a snapshot page and assign multisig
+Somebody should make a snapshot page and assign multisig.
 6. Done.
 Don’t expect any work.
 Collect the art and piss off <3

 ### Why 6751?